Why we need to new Representation in Congress

 If you want your Congressperson, your Representative, to actually work on these issues and others that make a real difference to you, then we need to make a change in the House.
 You need someone who knows this district and who actually lives in this district - unlike my opponent.
 You need someone who has spent a lot of time as a regular citizen, dealing with what we deal with every day as part of the 99%.
 You need someone who will work for the 99% - currently we don’t have that.
+You need someone who isn't a millionare, who knows what it is to live on a tight budget.

 Let’s work together to move our country forward in hope and in the knowledge that when we work together, we are stronger and smarter.